Steel industry in Luxembourg: Steel industry families

 The brothers Charles, Norbert and Auguste Metz founded the "Société en commandite Auguste Metz & Cie" in 1838, with the help of Belgian investments holding group "Société d'industrie luxembourgeoise".
 They rented the foundry of Berbourg from Jean-Nicolas Collart and in 1845 built the Eich foundry.
 In 1847 they bought their investors' shares, and from then on ran the company "Metz & Cie" as a family business.
-In 1865, the Metz brothers opened a modern steel mill in Dommeldange, with four blast furnaces, which processed coke and minette.
+From 1866 to 1868, the Metz brothers built a modern steel mill in Dommeldange, with four blast furnaces, which processed coke and minette.

 In 1870, Norbert Metz associated his company with the SA des Mines du Luxembourg et des Forges de Saarbruck, which was run by Victor Tesch.
 In 1871 they received permission to open a foundry in Esch-sur-Alzette, which was later renamed ARBED-Schifflange.
 This steel mill first produced cast iron, which was processed in Burbach, at Burbach Foundry.
 At the same time the Brasseur foundry (later "ARBED Terres Rouges") was founded in Esch, by the brothers Dominique-Alexis and Pierre Brasseur.
 The following year, the Steinfort foundry owners Charles and Jules Collart set up a foundry in Rodange, with other investors.
 The same year, the SA Gonner, Munier et Helson built blast furnaces in Rumelange.

 In the 1880s, there was a further change: the Metz brothers acquired the rights to the process invented in 1879 by Sidney Thomas and Percy Gilchrist, allowing cast iron to be made into steel.
 They first used this process in Eich, but soon after opened a new foundry in Dudelange, which used the new procedure exclusively.
 To run this plant, they partnered up with Victor Tesch and the Count de Bertier, who owned a large amount of land in Dudelange, and founded the "Société anonyme des Hauts-fourneaux et Forges de Dudelange".